FredHutch/who-is-who/README.md

-This is a who's who repo that renders a site at [whoiswho.fredhutch.org](https://whoiswho.fredhutch.org) for collaborations that can be seen on the Hutch network only and is in a private repo to the Fred Hutch.
+This is a who's who repo that renders a site at [whoiswho.fredhutch.org](https://whoiswho.fredhutch.org).

 ## How to contribute